 If you were convicted of a crime that was not a felony as a “juvenile delinquent” between the ages of 7 and 16, that record is automatically sealed, although it can still be accessed by police agencies and prosecutors.

 If you were convicted for a felony as a juvenile delinquent, you may file a sealing motion with your lawyer’s help after your 16th birthday.
 If that motion is denied, you may try again after one year.
 The process is the same for those convicted as “youthful offenders” from ages 16 to 18.

 How Are Adult Criminal Conviction Records Sealed?

 In some states, expungement completely erases a conviction record as if it never existed, but New York typically doesn’t allow the expungement of adult criminal conviction records.
-An exception is made for some convictions for possession of marijuana.

 Instead of expungement, New York allows some criminal records to be sealed in some cases.
 If you have one or two misdemeanor convictions, one felony conviction, or one felony and one misdemeanor conviction, you may be able to have the conviction or convictions sealed.

 To have a conviction record sealed, you cannot have any new criminal convictions or have any current criminal charges pending.
 Ask a Long Island defense attorney to help you with the paperwork and guide you through the process.

 What Else is Required to Have a Conviction Record Sealed?